 There are many ways that students can be involved in the life of the department.
-There are student-led undergraduate Anthropology organisations, such as Anthro Club and the Lambda Alpha National Anthropology Honors Society.
+There are student-led undergraduate Anthropology organizations, such as Anthro Club and the Lambda Alpha National Anthropology Honors Society.
 Anthropology Leaders is an advisory body consisting of selected students who represent the needs and interests of fellow students in discussions with the Director of Undergraduate Studies to help build a stronger and more supportive community within (and beyond) the department.

 To ensure student representation in program development and management